Friedrich-Alexander-Universität UnivisSearch FAU-Logo

 Whereas sacrificing efficiency and memory footprint for portability might be feasible in desktop and server operating system kernels, it is difficult to argue this way when building embedded operating systems.
 On the one hand, those systems need to be configurable and tailorable to the applications' needs, which run on top of the kernel.
 This is what our research in the CiAO and VAMOS projects is focused on.
 On the other hand, the kernel will always need some kind of hardware abstraction layer, which needs to be ported to the different hardware platforms.
 The Sloth project investigates how to move down that abstraction layer a little, making better use of the underlying hardware platform to implement the offered system services and abstractions, trading the better efficiency and footprint for slightly more porting effort and hardware dependency.

 The first part of the Sloth project is to investigate how to better implement threads in embedded real-time kernels.
-To learn more about that, see Threads as Interrupts and the RTSS 2009 paper.
+To learn more about that, see

 The second part of the Sloth project, named Sleepy Sloth, focuses on how to provide the application with more flexibility by providing a blocking thread abstraction while still executing efficiently using interrupt hardware scheduling and dispatching.
-To learn more about that, see Threads as Interrupts as Threads and the RTSS 2011 paper.
+To learn more about that, see

 Publications